Top Shi'ite cleric urges help for Iraq's displaced

 Most of those driven from their homes by last month's fighting have fled to the autonomous northern Kurdistan region, but many of the majority Shi'ite population have moved to Baghdad and Iraq's mainly Shi'ite southern provinces.

-Sistani said money which had been pledged to support them had not materialised, leaving the displaced dependent on the generosity of individual donors.
+Sistani said money which had been pledged to support them had not materialized, leaving the displaced dependent on the generosity of individual donors.

 "The authorities have to undertake their responsibilities fully and deal with this humanitarian issue with all seriousness - be those authorities local or international," he said.